SWENT-TEAM17/OratorAI/README.md

 ## Figma Project

-[Click here](https://www.figma.com/design/OvKRhZaDIyr1hJv4Nmcsks/swent?node-id=36-15&t=3CUvDmxivQfOh4vY-1) to access our first Figma draft and explore our design.
+[Click here](https://www.figma.com/design/OvKRhZaDIyr1hJv4Nmcsks/swent?node-id=36-15&t=3CUvDmxivQfOh4vY-1) to access the Figma of the application and explore our design.